tonyjohnvan/heroku-wordpress/README.md

 heroku addons:add cleardb
 heroku addons:add sendgrid
 ```
-#### Step 4: Run this commands to setup heroku server environment vars (much safer than just write them in your code):
+#### Step 4: Run this commands to setup heroku server environment vars
-And then set the WordPress Keys with Environment variables:(you can use [this WordPress Official API](https://api.wordpress.org/secret-key/1.1/salt/) to generate KEYs)
+it's much safer than just write them in your code, and you can use [this WordPress Official API](https://api.wordpress.org/secret-key/1.1/salt/) to generate the values
 ```
 heroku config:set AUTH_KEY = 'REPLEACE_WITH_YOURS'
 heroku config:set SECURE_AUTH_KEY = 'REPLEACE_WITH_YOURS'